usnistgov/corr-cli/INSTALLATION.md

 This version of the Dockerfile is just for testing the Ansible installation script and isn't useful for using or developing CoRR.

+## Config Script

+The config script install Ansible and runs the CoRR Ansible playbook.
+To get all the tags available use,

+    $ ./config.bash --list-tags